Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

   </tr>
 </table>

-You need to fill in {username} corresponding to the request, and you need to modify the IM username of the push nickname.
+You need to fill in {username} corresponding to the request, and you need to modify the Chat username of the push nickname.

 #### Request Headers